How to Form a Corporation

 In theory, each year the shareholders hold an annual meeting, where they elect their director(s) and then the directors elect their officers.
 Most states have language in their laws that basically say it’s ok if the shareholders fail to have and hold an annual meeting, and that the current or initial directors and officers can maintain their office until a special or annual meeting is held, regardless of if a new meeting never gets held.

-WHAT DO I NEED TO BE AWARE OF TO KEEP THE CORPORATION GOING?
+WHAT DO I NEED TO DO TO KEEP THE CORPORATION GOING?

 Corporations will have to file annual reports with the Secretary of State in the state you incorporate in.
 We have full step-by-step instructions on filing annual reports.